 Chipotle peppers are another type of pepper that originated in Mexico.
 These chilies have become popular among North American cooks in recent years.
 The pepper used to make chipotle powder is the jalapeño, which is familiar to American cooks as well.

 To make chipotle powder, the jalapeños are dried and then smoked.
 The two types of chipotles that you can find in the US are the Meco variety and the Morita variety.
-Meco chipotles have a more intensely smoky flavor than Moritas.
+Meco chipotles have a more intense smoky flavor than Moritas.
 The smokiness is something that you should take into account when using either type of chipotle powder as it may be overpowering in some dishes.
 You should also keep in mind the difference in heat between chipotle powder and ancho powder.
 The heat from chipotle powder can be as much as 10,000 SHUs.
 When using it as an ancho powder substitute, start with half the amount that your recipe requires and increase to taste.

 Considered the third in the trinity of Mexican chilies, mulato pepper powder is yet another good substitute for ancho powder.
 It is preceded by the aforementioned guajillo and pasilla in terms of popularity.
 Note that the heat of mulato chilies is considerably lower than that of the other alternatives above; you may need to add more to get the desired level of spiciness.